Chaitalykundu/Data-Engineer/07-DBT/Theory/04-Core Concepts/07-Source.md

 # Source

+A source is a **raw table** that comes from your data warehouse (Snowflake, BigQuery, Redshift, etc).

 In dbt, a source refers to a **raw table or dataset** in your data warehouse that is not created by dbt, but is used as input for your dbt models.

 Using `source()` helps track and document where raw data comes from, and it’s especially useful for lineage, testing, and data freshness checks.

+You define a source so dbt can:

+- document raw data
+- test raw data
+- reference raw tables safely
+- trace lineage
+- perform freshness checks

 &nbsp;